aptech/docs/docs/CR-singleindex.rst

     getarray(a,ai) = 49.000000
     v[vi] = 49.000000

-This example allocates a 3-dimensional array a and sets the element corresponding to the index vector ai to 49.
-It then creates a vector, v, with the same data.
-The element in the array a that is indexed by ai corresponds to the element of the vector v that is indexed by vi.
+This example allocates a 3-dimensional array *a* and sets the element corresponding to the index vector *ai* to 49.
+It then creates a vector, *v*, with the same data.
+The element in the array *a* that is indexed by *ai* corresponds to the element of the vector *v* that is indexed by *vi*.

 .. seealso:: Functions :func:`arrayindex`